What is an Emergency Room Error?

 - Wrongful death

-If you believe your or your loved one’s injuries were a result of emergency room negligence, talk to the Kentucky malpractice attorneys at Wilt Injury Lawyers to determine who should be held liable.
+If you believe your or your loved one’s injuries were a result of emergency room negligence, talk to Wilt Injury Lawyers to determine who should be held liable.